Jump To Section

 This kind of journalism is central to the work of the world’s foremost news organizations, such as The New York Times, The Washington Post, and The Wall Street Journal.
 The oldest continuously operating newspaper investigative unit is at The Boston Globe, and is dubbed the “Spotlight” team.
-The investigative reporting team was responsible for uncovering years of child sex abuse in the Catholic Church in 2002.

 How To Write An Investigative Journalism Feature